You have now been working for ÈTA Shipping as a Strategy Manager for 3 months. How are you doing?

-You started in 2 committees of the KVNR on behalf of ÈTA Shipping, can you provide more information about this?
-What is your role?
-What is the objective?
+You started in two committees of the KVNR on behalf of ÈTA Shipping.
+Can you provide more information about this?
+What is your role and what is the objective?

 Firstly, I am representing ÈTA Shipping as an active member of the Safety and Environment Committee (CVM) of the KVNR, which discusses innovation in shipping, as well as legal, technical, nautical and environmental concerns.
 In my opinion, the reduction of greenhouse gas (GHG) emissions is the most important aspect here.

 Secondly, I am also representing ÈTA Shipping in the working group Navigation, Communication and Cargo (NCL) of the KVNR, which is a working group consisting of industry specialists that advise other KVNR committees on policies regarding NCL-related concerns.
 Innovation is also prioritised here.

 We have meetings frequently, around once a month.